logzio/documentation/docs/user-guide/admin/give-aws-access-with-iam-roles.md

-If there are other S3 fetcher or Archive & restore configurations in this account that use the same role, repeat steps 1 and 2, and use the role ARN from step 3.
+If there are other S3 fetcher or Archive & restore configurations in this account that use the same role, repeat steps 1 and 2, and use the role ARN you copied to your text editor.

 For configurations in other Logz.io accounts, repeat this procedure from the beginning.